dougeby/IntuneDocs/intune/create-compliance-policy.md

 Specifically, if a device has a NonCompliant status for an assigned compliance policy, and:

-- the device has no grace period assigned to it, then the assigned value for the compliance policy is NonCompliant
+- The device has no grace period assigned to it, then the assigned value for the compliance policy is NonCompliant
-- the device has a grace period that is expired, then the assigned value for the compliance policy is NonCompliant
+- The device has a grace period that's expired, then the assigned value for the compliance policy is NonCompliant
-- the device has a grace period that is in the future, then the assigned value for the compliance policy is InGracePeriod
+- The device has a grace period that's in the future, then the assigned value for the compliance policy is InGracePeriod

 The following table summarizes these points: